wyattmcdonnell/academic-kickstart/content/home/experience.md

   date_start = "2015-08-15"
   date_end = "2019-05-31"
   description = """
   I was a graduate student in the laboratories of Simon Mallal and Ivelin Georgiev.
+My dissertation was titled "Development and application of methods for the analysis of high-dimensional genetic and immunologic data."
   """

 +++